Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Modeling assumptions

 \subsubsection{Cell and Link Transmission Models}

-The \gls{abk:ctm} models traffic evolution along a single road segment by discretizing it into equal length cells~\cite{daganzo1994cell,levin2017general,lazar2021learning,levin2017congestion}.
-The number of cells depends on the free-flow speed and the duration of the time interval.
-Congestion propagates from bottlenecks through the cells, reducing vehicle speeds dynamically.
-The \gls{abk:ltm} simplifies \gls{abk:ctm} by tracking vehicles only at the upstream and downstream ends of each link, reducing computational complexity~\cite{yperman2005link}.
+The \gls{abk:ctm} models traffic along a road by discretizing it into cells~\cite{daganzo1994cell,levin2017general,lazar2021learning,levin2017congestion}; congestion propagates from bottlenecks through the cells, dynamically reducing speeds.
+The \gls{abk:ltm} is a coarser variant that tracks flows only at link boundaries, reducing computational effort~\cite{yperman2005link}.

-While most of the existing operational policies proposed in the current \gls{abk:amod} research ignore the congestion effect by claiming a low penetration rate of the service, with the increase of \gls{abk:amod} share, the congestion effect will become prominent and not negligible.
-In fact, \gls{abk:amod} has been shown to potentially lead to increased vehicle traveling distance and congestion level due to rebalancing and deadhead trips\cite{oke2020evaluating}.
-An important aspect of the congestion effect is the induced carbon emission.
-The transportation sector is a fast-growing contributor to global carbon emissions, and in the U.S., 80\% of the emissions from the transportation sector come from individual ground transportation\cite{transportation_decarbonization}.
-Future research is strongly recommended to account for the influence of \gls{abk:amod} on road usage and design the algorithm to constrain the effect to a reasonable level.
+Most current \gls{abk:amod} control policies ignore endogenous congestion, arguing low service penetration; yet as \gls{abk:amod} shares grow, these effects become non-negligible. \gls{abk:amod} can increase total vehicle-kilometers and congestion via rebalancing and deadheading~\cite{oke2020evaluating}, with associated carbon emissions.
+Transport is a rapidly growing source of global emissions, and in the U.S. about 80\% of transport-sector emissions stem from individual ground travel~\cite{transportation_decarbonization}.
+Future work should explicitly model the impact of \gls{abk:amod} on road usage and design control algorithms that constrain congestion and emissions.